msreenam/eCornell-lab-8/README.md

 - Data wrangling and feature engineering
 - Model training, evaluation, and documentation

-## 📁 Sample Data
-A small sample of the original dataset is included in the `data/` folder for testing purposes.

 ## 📝 How to Run This Project

 1. Clone the repo: